DaHarris/uber/README.md

 tweets from the San Francisco food truck Twitter, Faraday for HTTP Requests, Google Maps API, wheneverize for scheduling rake tasks, and some other gems in the Gemfile.

+# installing/running
+1. git clone
+2. rake db:migrate
+3. in rails c, run TruckFetcher.new.get_food_trucks to seed database
+4. rails s (to start server)
+5. go to localhost:3000
+6. edit sample controller to allow requests from localhost:3000, it is set up now to only accept requests from the production server.

 # what else

 There is always more I could get done.
 I could provide multiple API keys to users depending